Fulbright Germany Summer Institute

 Keeping the program theme, “A Culture of Sustainability,” in mind, every effort will be made to consider public transportation options like buses and trains when possible.
 Students will use a GoPass local transit card which can be used for unlimited rides around the Raleigh area.
 NC State Transportation also provides a cost-free bus system, and it is connected to an affordable bike-share program with locations all around the city.
 For their transfer from Washington DC to Raleigh, NC, students take advantage of Amtrak train service.
 When needed, additional transportation to program events will be arranged via the NC State motor pool fleet services.
 The 4-week program duration is intended to provide students with the fullest possible experience in a short-term academic program, in view of transatlantic flights’ impact on our environment.

-Participants will be invited to enroll in the Global Training Initiative virtual exchange program as their online preparation for the in-person program.
+Participants are encouraged to enroll in the Global Training Initiative virtual exchange program as their online preparation for the in-person program.
 The Developing Cultural Competence (DCC) Student Certificate Program connects NC State students with students from our global partner institutions for facilitated cultural exchange in a virtual environment.
 The course is designed to provide a theoretical framework for understanding culture, learning about cultural dimensions, and improving cultural competence.
-The program can be completed in July 2025.
+The program can be completed in July 2026.